NRCM Contact Information

 How early should I arrive at the testing center?

 Please plan to arrive at the testing center no more than 15 minutes prior to your scheduled exam time.
-The check-in process should only take 5 minutes.

 What do I need to bring with me to the testing center?

 In order to sit for the exam, you must bring the following with you to the testing center:

 - Your Test Taker Authorization Code.
 The proctor cannot launch the test without this code.
 This code will be included in the confirmation email you are sent when you register for the exam.

 - Two forms of identification, the first of which must be a current, government-issued, photo ID.
 NOTE: Both forms of ID must show your name exactly as it appears in your Webassessor profile.

 The following forms of current, photo identification will satisfy the government-issued ID requirement:

 - Military identification

 - National identification card